openchange/website/src/documentation/openchangesim/dtd.md

 ## Comments ##

-OCSIM files can contain comments embedded in normal C-style comment markers.
+OpenChangeSim files can contain comments embedded in normal C-style comment markers.
 That is, a comment starts with a combination of `/` followed by `*`, and ends with combination of `*` followed by `/`.